 Out of 100 million homes across the United States about 1% currently have some form of rooftop solar.
-Here in Florida the systems that we sell generate power from about 10AM to 6PM (depending on the season) and some of that power gets sent back to the grid via a bi-directional meter.
+Here in Florida solar panels generate power from about 9AM to 6PM (depending on the season) and some of that power gets sent back to the grid via a bi-directional meter.

-Dad still has to pay a minimum fee of $31 per month to the electric company, because his system draws power from the utility at night.
+Dad still has to pay a minimum connection fee of $30 per month to the electric company, because his system draws power from the utility at night.

-This is also known as net metering, and it works really well here in Florida.
+This is also known as net metering, and it works well here in Florida.

 As more homes install rooftop solar there will be a need for energy storage during the peak daylight hours, and one way to implement this is through the use of plug in electric vehicles.
 My 2013 Volt has a 16 kilowatt battery, the newer Tesla models have 100 kilowatt batteries, and in the next few years cars with 200 kilowatt batteries (or larger) will become commonplace and affordable.